 CMAs will develop a new PDA Investment & Growth Strategy every four years, consistent with the update of the Regional Transportation Plan/Sustainable Communities Strategy.
 The Investment & Growth Strategy must be adopted by the CMA Board (new for OBAG 2).
-CMAs will provide a status report update every two years.
+The interim status report required for 2019 will be satisfied through a collaborative effort between the CMAs and MTC.